rodrigotolledo/technical-task/README.md

 Your browser will open and tests will be executed.
 Once tests are finished, you should see the following results in your console:

 ![alt text](img/execution-example.png "Execution example")
+## Further improvements
+There are a few `sleep`'s in the code which ideally should be replaced by `wait.until` to improve test robustness.